foxnoir/riverpod_clean_architecture_template/README.md

 If you were to use 2 different status management solutions at the same time, you would have another folder `app` in here.
 Here we only work with [Riverpod](https://fnfidanci.medium.com/the-right-way-to-use-riverpod-in-flutter-77869f9b741c).

 #### 1. <ins>State Managment here with: [Riverpod](https://pub.dev/packages/flutter_riverpod)</ins>

 `Riverpod`depends on `usecases`.

-Implement bloc_files.
+Implement riverpod_files.
-Write test for bloc_files.
+Write test for riverpod_files.

 <p align="right"><a href="#readme-top">back to top</a></p>